bitcoinerlab/descriptors/README.md

 If you need older bitcoinjs versions, keep using `@bitcoinerlab/descriptors 2.x`.
 If you want Taproot trees (`tr(KEY,TREE)`), use `3.x+`.

-Starting in `4.x`, the bitcoinjs usage remains API-compatible, but you must install `bitcoinjs-lib@7`, `bip32@5` and `ecpair@3` explicitly because they are peer dependencies.
-You can also choose the scure backend instead.
+Starting in `3.1.x`, scure users can install `@bitcoinerlab/descriptors-scure`.
+For advanced/custom backend wiring, use `@bitcoinerlab/descriptors-core`.

 ## Concepts